BrownCSCI1230/docs/2022/syllabus.md

 If there is a problem with an assignment that affects the entire class (such as a bug in the support code), you may e-mail the TAs at cs1230tas@lists.brown.edu.
 TAs will respond to course-related e-mail during their office hours.
 For administrative questions or if there is a problem with a TA, you can e-mail the head TA at cs1230headtas@lists.brown.edu.

-Questions related to coding the projects or concepts explained in class should be asked at TA hours and TA help sessions.
+Questions related to coding the projects or concepts explained in class should be asked at TA hours or TA help sessions, or on Edstem.
 We are not able to respond to these types of questions via e-mail.

-#### Course webpage

-The CS1230 web page, which you are responsible for checking and reading daily, is located at https://csci1230.graphics.
-It is a useful source of online course material.
-A wide variety of things like lectures, handouts, the syllabus, TA hours, and software guides can be found on this site.

-You are responsible for checking the web site frequently, as we will be updating it with important information as the semester progresses.
-Most updates to the website will be accompanied by an announcement to Edstem.

 ### Finally, welcome!